twistedtwig/AutomatedDeployments/README.md

 After the "ValueItems" collection there is a new element called "Collections".
 This holds a list of "Collection" elements.
 Each of these elements is a set of values which will result in one or more Tasks being invoked.
 The above example shows a File Copy Task being setup.
 The first ValueItem is the "ComponentType", this tells the application what it wants to do.
 In this case, deploy some files.
 The next two ValueItem's give the source and destination location (folders).

 When the application is run it will parse the configuration file, look for the section name given as a command line parameter, find that configurationGroup and run those Tasks in order.
 If BREAKONERROR is set to false, it will run through all the Tasks even if some of them return errors, otherwise it will exit after the first error is encountered.

+A point of interest with the above xml snippet.
+"AppCmdExe" is a single entry in the global ValueItems section, where as the "MsDeployLocations", (i.e. the path to MsDeploy) has its own section and has multiple entries.
+The reason for this is that it depends if you are running a 32bit or 64bit machine.
+As it can be in multiple places the application has the ability to check multiple locations till it finds a match then uses that.
+It is not actually necessary to enter these as it has internal defaults which will add the two values everytime, but if for some reason your MsDeploy was at a different location you could add that value and it will use the first match it finds, (defaults and yours included).
+The keys for each location need to be entered but it doesn't matter what they are, just note that they can not be excluded or left blank.

+"AppCmdExe" is also defaulted to the above location so there is no need to enter that unless yours is different to this, (only one path can be given for appCmd, I am not aware of it ever living at multiple locations).

 5.3) Global Configuration ValueItem's
 -------------------------------------